Share

 “Once we start feeling comfortable being factual and honest with people,” he said, “we’ll find a solution.
 It won’t be comfortable for a lot of people, but it will be manageable.
 And that’s what we need.”

-Susman agreed, noting that both consumers and policymakers often prefer comforting narratives to hard truths — yet those narratives have led the state into its current crisis.
+Susman agreed, noting that comforting narratives have displaced hard truths — and that avoidance has helped create the current crisis.

 “We’ve gotten to a point where there’s nowhere left to go,” Susman said.
 “We have carriers leaving, and the few that remain are charging rates that are not sustainable for consumers.”